Build Your Own Crystal Radio

 - Attach the audio amplifier to your crystal radio.

-- Connect the split ends of the audio cable to the two "HEADPHONE" Fahnestock clips, as shown in Figure 18.
-It does not matter which of the two cables you plug into which clip.
+- Connect the ends of the audio cable to the two "HEADPHONE" Fahnestock clips, as shown in Figure 18.
+It does not matter which of the two wires you plug into which clip.

 Figure 18.
 Attach the split ends of your audio cable to the two "HEADPHONE" Fahnestock clips, and plug the other end into the audio amplifier's "Input" jack.